How to Get a Diagnostic Evaluation

 - Developmental Pediatrician

 - Many clinics that specialize in the differential diagnosis of ASD often have extremely long waiting lists.
-You should always place your child on the waiting list as soon as possible, even if you are going to seek services at another clinic if they have a shorter waiting list.
-However, it is important that you remember to cancel your child’s place in the queue if you do decide to go to a different facility.
+You should always place your child on the waiting list as soon as possible, even if you are going to seek services at another clinic.
+However, it is important to remember to cancel your child’s place in the queue if you do decide to go to a different facility.
 Many clinics also have “cancellation appointments” which means that a child from the waiting list is called when another family cancels their appointment.
 Be sure to ask the clinic if they offer cancellation appointments.
 If you do make this kind of appointment, you should be prepared to show up at the clinic on very short notice.

 - Be sure to show up to your appointment ready.
 Have all necessary paperwork filled out completely.
 Also, remember that you will be asked many questions about your child’s development.
 If you aren’t sure whether you will recall all the relevant details, feel free to bring in baby record books, medical records and even early videotapes of your child (such as a first birthday party).